 Does 9 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Neguse sponsors bills primarily in these issue areas:

 Public Lands and Natural Resources (28%) Taxation (14%) Environmental Protection (14%) Emergency Management (10%) Government Operations and Politics (10%) Crime and Law Enforcement (8%) Education (8%) Health (8%)

 Some of Neguse’s most recently sponsored bills include...

 - H.R.
-5355: To amend the America COMPETES Act to prevent political interference in the communication ...
+3350: To amend the Small Business Act to increase the Government-wide goal for the ...

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.